 There are some products that prevent this extreme blushing, our favorite being Sunset.
 Not only do they stop the reaction and control of the redness, but they are also infused with very potent antioxidants, Vitamin C, and other active ingredients that help in solving the underlying cause of the reaction.

 But before we get into details about Sunset, let’s take a look at the main reason why this red flushing reaction occurs in the first place.

 It’s been known for quite some time that consuming alcohol induces blood pressure, but that’s not the biggest reason why you start to look like Santa after only one glass of wine.
 The actual reason why your face turns red is because of its inability to properly metabolize the very same alcohol you’re drinking.
-This makes the flush something between a medical condition and an allergy, always resulting in skin reddening which is the most distinguishable symptom of alcohol flushing.

 Other alcohol flushing symptoms:

 A lot of these might sound like hangover symptoms many experience a day after drinking alcohol.
 However, for some, these symptoms may accompany the alcohol red face immediately after drinking alcohol.
 In extreme cases, they can be felt after just a few sips.